Click here to access the blog series and step-by-step checklist.

 What do you need to do?

-- Identify similar programs that you can benchmark, which can save time and provide useful data
+- Identify and benchmark programs similar to your potential program, which can save time and provide useful data

 Resources to get you started!